devil-cyber/Classifier_Algorithm/README.md

 F1_Score:0.7545787545787546
 AUC_Score:0.5734576398448255
 ```
-=>**If you want's to test you dataset for all classifier algorithm at one call then you have to do this**
+**If you want's to test you dataset for all classifier algorithm at one call then you have to do this**
 ```python
 from Classifier import Classifier clf = Classifier(x_train, y_train, x_test, y_test)